Posted in Mini Finds

 Coming up I know for sure there is a wood flooring tutorial, an outside table tutorial, and a mini find evaluation just for starters.
 I hope some of what we have coming will be of interest and helpful to you all!
 Thanks!

-Posted in Dollhouses, Updates
+Posted in Dollhouses, Mid Century Modern (Beachside Bungalow), Updates

 Beachside Bungalow: Mid Century House Update